BDOrganization/growth-in-code-presentation/README.md

 # DevCon2016
 ## Disclaimer
-The presentation block that we were given was a 40 minute block.
-We were not able to make it through all of the content outlined in this readme.
-For the reason, the readme below just shows some of our thoughts around it.
-Perhaps in the future we will build out some of the other sections.
+This presentation was originally developed to fit within a 40 minute time slot.
+We were ultimately not able to make it through all of the content that we had originally outlined in this readme, however.
+As such, the information below is out of sync with what ultimately made it in the slides.
+While we could trim the readme down to be in sync with the slides, we've opted to keep it as-is for now, as it shows some of our original thoughts around the presentation's content, and we are contemplating expanding it out in the future.

 ## Abstract
 Topics covered in this manner (pending time) will include the following: